sdiehl/wiwinwlh/tutorial.md

 Monads are not complicated.
 They are implemented as a typeclass with two functions, ``(>>=)`` (pronounced "bind") and ``return``.
 Any preconceptions one might have for the word "return" should be discarded: It has an entirely different meaning in the context of Haskell.
+The following code snippet describes the arity of the functions required by the Monad typeclass.

 ```haskell
 class Monad m where